An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Blue, Yellow, Red and Gray, 1922, Oil on Canvas, cm.
 34,8 x 38

-The continuous interaction between opposites that produces open and unstable situations elsewhere is transformed into interpenetration that generates balance and harmony with the square.
+The continuous interaction between horizontals and verticals, that produces open and unstable situations elsewhere, is transformed into interpenetration that generates balance and harmony with the square.

 Composition with Red, Yellow and Blue, 1927, Piet Mondrian